Mason named interim Tottenham boss following Mourinho sacking | Goal.com

 Ryan Mason has been appointed as Tottenham's new interim manager following Jose Mourinho's sacking on Monday.

-Mourinho was relieved of his duties at Spurs after 17 months in the hot-seat, just six days before he was due to oversee the team's appearance in the 2020-21 Carabao Cup final.
+Mourinho was relieved of his duties at Spurs after 17 months in charge, just six days before he was due to oversee the team's appearance in the 2020-21 Carabao Cup final.

 What's been said?